nate-0hz/nation/README.md

 - TypeScript
 - React, including Server Components
 - TailWind CSS
-- Convex DB, which I may convert to Mongo
+- Convex, for, backend and DB, which I may convert
+- Clerk, for authentication, which also may be converted

+Convex:
+- npx convex dev

+- next.js server:
+npx run dev